 Chronic health debilitation can be a godsend; truly all that transpires is a pointer back to our Essential Nature.
 Chronic body dysfunctions can actually be a grace, helping to remove the deepest belief of them all: the “I am the body” idea.

 There’s nothing like adding an acute condition to a chronic one (or is the acute condition only an aspect of the chronic one which has gone acute?!).
 In the last week an abscessed tooth has flared up.
 A fine workman with as good a service record as any, tooth Number-3 (all teeth are numbered) deserves a special letter of commendation.
 His epithet will read:

 “For well-over 40 years Number 3 served his Dental Squadron with a selfless sense of chew, always breaking up his fair share of fibrous detritus.
 Though his early affinity for sugar contributed to his demise, let it be noted that when 3 root canal grenades containing dangerous anaerobic bacteria gases exploded in said mouth, Number 3 stayed at his post thus saving the lives of most of his regiment.”
 (Yes, I give all my teeth eulogies.
 Not really.)

-This am I spoke with my new oral surgeon’s secretary.
-Oral surgeon is much better than ‘barber-surgeon, the term used in the 18th century to denote the guy who extracted teeth during the day and cut hair at night.
+This morning I spoke with my new oral surgeon’s secretary.
+Oral surgeon is much better than ‘barber-surgeon, the term used in the 18th century to denote the guy who extracted teeth in the morning, major surgery during the day and cut hair at night.